Saravanannus/ce6-capstone-grp1-sara/README.md

 **7. IAM Roles and Policies** – Manages access to AWS resources from ECS and GitHub Actions.

+## Architecture Overview
+Here’s how the system works across different environments:

+#### 1. GitHub Actions Workflow:

+Developers push code changes to the repository on dev, stage, or prod branches.

+#### 2. Docker Image Build and Push:

+The CI/CD pipeline builds a Docker image from the code and pushes it to AWS ECR.

+#### 3. ECS Cluster Deployment:

+ECS clusters (dev-cluster, stage-cluster, and prod-cluster) are configured with services and containers running on Fargate.

+#### 4. Networking and Security:

+Each ECS cluster is deployed within a VPC using public subnets and security groups.
+The security group allows HTTP traffic on port 8080 to access the running containers.

 ## **Deployment Process:**

 This project is a Node.js web application containerized with Docker and deployed on AWS Elastic Container Service (ECS) using Fargate.
 The infrastructure and service deployment are managed with Terraform, while the CI/CD pipeline is set up using GitHub Actions to automate the build and deployment process.